jijihohococo/ichi-orm/README.md

 ### Union

-You can use "union" function in queries.
+You can use the "union" function in queries.

 ```php
 Blog::where('id',1)->union(function(){